franzflasch/franzflasch.github.io/_posts/2019-07-31-riscv-core-debugging-with-qemu.md

 **So how do we get all the CPU core states from qemu?**

-Answer: We will issue qemu and gdb with some scriptint magic to get all CPU core states we want.
+Answer: We will issue qemu and gdb with some scripting magic to get all CPU core states we want.

-First prepare a gdb script like this:
+First prepare a gdb script (step_mult.gdb) like this:

 {% highlight gdb %}
 # file: step_mult.gdb